Bill Hastings (judge): Judicial career

 On 21 June 2010, Hastings was appointed a District Court Judge and Chair of the Immigration and Protection Tribunal.
 Hastings was sworn in at Wellington on 9 July 2010.
 In April 2013 he was succeeded as Chairperson of the Tribunal by Judge Carrie Wainwright and began sitting full-time as a District Court judge.

-From 2015 to 2021 he presided over the Special Circumstances Court in Wellington.
-The Special Circumstances Court is a therapeutic court aiming to address the underlying causes of offending, an approach that underpins the Te Ao Mārama vision of the New Zealand District Courts.
+From 2015 to 2021 he presided over the Special Circumstances Court in Wellington, a therapeutic court aiming to address the underlying causes of offending, an approach that underpins the Te Ao Mārama vision of the New Zealand District Court.

 On 9 August 2021, Hastings was sworn in as Chief Justice of the Republic of Kiribati.
 Chief Justice Hastings was seconded from the District Court of New Zealand for a period of three and a half years.
-He is the first openly gay person to become a Chief Justice of any country.
+He is the first openly gay person to become the Chief Justice of any country.

-On 11 November 2021, Chief Justice Hastings overturned the Kiribati government's attempt to limit the term of another Kiribati High Court judge, Justice Lambourne, declaring the Government's actions unconstitutional.
+On 11 November 2021, Chief Justice Hastings overturned the Kiribati government's attempt to retrospectively limit the term of another Kiribati High Court judge, Justice Lambourne, declaring the Government's actions unconstitutional.

 On 30 June 2022, just as he was about to hear an appeal relating to further actions by the Kiribati government with respect to Justice Lambourne, he was abruptly suspended from his functions of Chief Justice by order of the President of Kiribati Taneti Maamau, creating a constitutional crisis.
+After the Court of Appeal upheld Chief Justice Hastings' judgment, all three of its members were also suspended.
+Hastings resigned as Chief Justice of Kiribati on 6 December 2022.

+On 3 July 2023, Hastings was sworn in as a Justice of the Supreme Court of Vanuatu for one year, returning to New Zealand as a Judge of the District Court and Court Martial at the end of June 2024.
+He was elected Vice President of the Judges' Association of New Zealand in 2025.
+He was also elected to the Council of the Commonwealth Magistrates’ and Judges’ Association for the Pacific Region in 2025.